fredrikaverpil/dotfiles/README_K8S.md

 Run `cd templates/minikube` for the below commands to work.

-### Build and push image with Podman
+### Build and push image

-- Build image with `podman build -t gohello:latest .`
+- Build image with `x build -t gohello:latest .`
-- Tag image for deployment: `podman tag gohello:latest docker.io/fredrikaverpil/gohello:0.0.1`.
+- Tag image for deployment: `x tag gohello:latest docker.io/fredrikaverpil/gohello:0.0.1`.

-### Push to registry
+### Pushing images

-There are several ways to push to a registry, see [the official docs](https://minikube.sigs.k8s.io/docs/handbook/pushing).
+There are several ways to push images to the Minikube cluster, see [the official docs](https://minikube.sigs.k8s.io/docs/handbook/pushing).

+#### Build into the cluster

+The easiest approach is to make `docker build` or `podman build` build images directly into the cluster.
+Run the following to set a series of environment variables which will tell Docker/Podman to build into the cluster:

+- `eval $(minikube docker-env)`
+- `eval $(minikube podman-env)`

-#### Push to Minikube registry
+#### Push image to Minikube cluster from Podman

 - Go into Podman Desktop -> Images.
 - Click the `:` button next to the image you want to push and choose "Push image to Minikube cluster".